Gametoast/ZeroMunge/README.md

 - Save and load different "presets" of the file list's contents
 - Auto-save and auto-load functionality for save files
 - Automatically check for updates and point user to latest release's download page
+- Support munging and copying for XBOX and PS2/PSP

 ## How to use it

-Please see the [Getting Started](https://github.com/marth8880/ZeroMunge/wiki/Getting-Started) page.
+Please see the [Getting Started](https://github.com/Gametoast/ZeroMunge/wiki/Getting-Started) page.

 [Video New features June 2021](https://youtu.be/7fe1N4tQ4gk)